 The observatory has hosted a variety of lectures.
-You can view videos of selected presentations by clicking on an image.
+You can view the video of a presentation by clicking on the speaker’s image.
 Please help us continue this series online by donating to the observatory.
-You can get more information on our upcoming lecture or view the event calendar for other observatory activities.
+View the event calendar for upcoming lectures as well as other observatory activities.

 Tim Horvath – Science on Artemis Missions.
 Artemis, twin sister of the Greek god, Apollo, and goddess of the Moon, personifies our path to the Moon as the name of NASA’s efforts to return to the Moon and beyond.
 With Artemis missions, NASA will land the first woman on the Moon and use innovative technologies to explore more of the lunar surface than ever before.
 This presentation by Tim Horvath provides an overview of NASA’s Artemis missions, the spacecraft that will be used, how the missions will be conducted, and some of the Science that will be accomplished.
 Tim Horvath is the Deputy Manager of the NASA Gateway Program’s Mission Integration & Utilization Office, which is responsible for key Gateway disciplines including mission integration, integrated logistics, utilization/science, and payload operations. © 2023